alexmanrique/blog/_posts/2019-08-27-developing-before-and-after-docker.md

 This command creates you all necessary to run your app locally and start your development.
 If you need <a href="https://kafka.apache.org/">kafka</a> you can run it adding in the docker-compose.yml, if you need an <a href="https://www.elastic.co/">elasticsearch</a> you can do it also, if you need <a href="https://neo4j.com/">neo4j</a> or mysql you can add it too.

-There's no need to install it manually in your computer, and it saves a lot of time to you as a developer, and if your team where you are working is big enough you can save time and money to your company.
+There's no need to install all this manually in your computer.
+This saves a lot of time to you as a developer, and if your team where you are working is big enough you can save a lot of <a href="https://alexmanrique.com/blog/development/2017/07/20/slow-builds-fast-deploys.html">time</a> and money to your company.

 Resources separated by environment
 -------------------------------------------